 A statement chimney provides a convenient place to store lots for use in this oak-frame self-build by Oakwrights.

-2. Wrought and Cast Iron Log Baskets are a Timeless Choice
+2. Store Your Logs in Wrought and Cast Iron Log Baskets

 Let's not get away from the fact that where a log store is required, a wood burning stove is sure to be somewhere close.
-Complete a characterful and welcoming atmosphere with a robust log basket — such as this model from Cox and Cox, there's wrought iron log store ideas for every home.
+From traditional and ornate to modern and minimal such as this model from Cox and Cox, there's wrought iron log store ideas for every home.

 Where a larger amount of wood is required, it is smart to include log storage into how the overall room will look.